 Put Options.
 The seller (writer) of a put option which is covered (e.g., the writer holds or has a short position in the underlying security) assumes the risk of an increase in the market price of the underlying security above the exercise price of the option plus the premium received, and gives up the opportunity for gain on the underlying security above the exercise price of the option.
-The seller of an uncovered put option assumes the risk of an increase in the market price of the underlying security above the exercise price of the option plus the premium received.
-The buyer of a put option assumes the risk of losing its entire investment in the put option.
+The seller of an uncovered put option assumes the risk of an increase in the market price of the underlying security above the exercise price of the underlying security above the exercise price of the option.